alessandro-gentilini/knuth-interview-2006/README.md

 of mathematics, even when I was in high school.

 So now, I got my
-first, I got my first part time job at Case; I’m supposed to draw graphs for the statisticians.
-So that’s fine, and downstairs from the sorting machine was a new computer, an electronic brain, as they called it, in those days, and it was the first, it was called the IBM Model 650.
+first, I got my first part time job at Case; I'm supposed to draw graphs for the statisticians.
+So that's fine, and downstairs from the sorting machine was a new computer, an electronic brain, as they called it, in those days, and it was the first, it was called the IBM Model 650.
 This was the, historically, the first computer that was